List of recurring The Simpsons characters: Brandine Spuckler

 Brandine Spuckler (voiced by Tress MacNeille) is married to Cletus Spuckler.
 Brandine and Cletus are depicted as stereotypical hillbillies.
 Throughout the series, there were outlandish theories that the two are siblings, boyfriend and girlfriend, mother and son, or father and daughter, have been suggested, with Cletus simply stating "we's all kinds of things".
 In one episode, she is apparently the daughter of Cletus and an alien.
 She has suffered from rabies, and admitted to being illiterate.
 This has been contradicted by the episode "Pretty Whittle Liar".
 More recently, Brandine is shown fighting in the Iraq War.
 She comes back revealing Cletus is the father of only two of the kids, casting doubt over the paternity of all the other children.
 Assuming that all of the children believed to be Cletus' are also hers, Brandine has 45 specifically named children.
 Brandine and Cletus were married by Homer during his brief stint as a minister.
 On April 27, 2008, more is revealed about Cletus and Brandine in an episode entitled "Apocalypse Cow"; Brandine had married Cletus at the age of 13, having been married four times previously.
-Brandine has had several low-level jobs, such as working for Dairy Queen, a strip club, and an infantryman for the U.S. Army.
+Brandine has had several low-level jobs, such as working for Dairy Queen, a strip club, and as an infantryman for the U.S. Army.
 She has also been in prison, where she developed a liking for indoor plumbing, which the Spuckler homestead lacks.